 Getting There: Masters in Genetic Counseling Programs

 Masters in Genetic Counseling Programs are typically two-year courses of study which could lead to a Master of Science (MS) in Genetic Counseling degree.

 The curriculum typically melds classroom learning with internships or clinical rotations.
 Clinical rotations could help students develop practical abilities to complement knowledge in the following topics (BLS).

 Master in Genetic Counseling Application Requirements

 Applicants to a Masters in Genetic Counseling program may need to have a bachelors degree and have taken several prerequisite courses.
-These might general chemistry, biology with lab, genetics, organic chemistry, biochemistry, psychology and statistics.
+These might include general chemistry, biology with lab, genetics, organic chemistry, biochemistry, psychology, and statistics.

 Find Masters Programs for Fast Growing Careers

-So there you have it.
-The top 5 fastest growing careers that require a graduate degree.
+So there you have it, the 5 fastest growing careers that require a graduate degree.
 Motivated to give one of them a shot?
 We’ve made it easy to get started.

 Take advantage of our directory to compare masters programs in your chosen category.
 Then, connect with those graduate schools with the on-page forms provided.
 The rest is up to you!